Northern and Southern dynasties: Philosophy

 Confucianism's unchallenged domination of Chinese culture and thought was greatly weakened during the Jin dynasty, which led to a wide diversification of political thought and philosophy by the time of the Northern and Southern dynasties.
-This era produced a myriad of writers that advocated practical systems of governance and administration, such as Cao Cao and Zhuge Liang in the Three Kingdoms Period, Wang Dao and Bao Jingyan of the Eastern Jin, as well as Fan Zhen, Xing Shao (邢邵), and Fan Xun (樊遜) of the Northern and Southern period.
+This era produced a myriad of writers that advocated practical systems of governance and administration, such as Cao Cao and Zhuge Liang in the Three Kingdoms Period, Wang Dao and Bao Jingyan of the Eastern Jin, as well as Fan Zhen, Xing Shao (邢邵), and Fan Xun (樊遜) of the Northern and Southern dynasties period.
 Much of the philosophy of the period is despondent and dispirited, and a number of scholars and poets became reclusive mountain hermits living apart from society.
 Of these various trends, the most influential was Neo-Daoism (玄學 (Xuánxué)).
 Neo-Daoism was highly influential during the Southern Dynasty, to the point that Emperor Wen of Liu Song established a Neo-Daoist Academy and promoted it, along with Confucianism, literature, and history, as the four great subjects of study.
 A phenomenon known as "empty chat" (清談 (Qīng tán)) became common, where educated men would meet and talk about philosophy all day without paying any attention to "mundane" things such as their profession or family.
 The phenomenon gradually waned during the Sui dynasty, though it did not fully disappear until the Tang dynasty.